 Short term rentals, especially those on platforms like Airbnb, live and die on reviews so it’s important to cultivate good ones.
-While you are not able, nor is it ethical, to tell your guests exactly what to write in their reviews, providing a place to stay that meets their expectations will likely result in positive feedback.
+While you're not able to tell your guests exactly what to write in their reviews, providing a place to stay that meets or exceeds their expectations will likely result in positive feedback.

-Also remember to be responsive and personal in all of your communications too, so guests feel like their needs are being listened to.
+Following the tips in this article will ensure your guests have a great experience of staying in your vacation rental.
+But you should also remember to be responsive and personal in all of your communications too, so that guests feel like their needs are being listened to, met, and exceeded.

 Furthermore, there are plenty of metrics that can be calculated to give you a good indication of how your portfolio is performing.